R Lang & Associates

 1. Weightlessness in Space is achieved more often during orbit compared to other aspects of spaceflight.
 During orbit, the spacecraft (and everything in it) is balanced by centripetal and centrifugal forces, which results in everything becoming weightless (unrestrained objects float around).
 The term “orbit” itself implies a free-falling of the spacecraft with its falling-path matching the curvature of the Earth.
 During other types of spaceflight, for example lunar trajectory, centripetal and centrifugal forces do not exist, and unrestrained objects within the spacecraft will “fall” to the rear of the spacecraft (pull of Earth’s gravity).
 When approaching closer to the Moon, unrestrained objects will tend to “fall” to the front of the spacecraft.
 After lunar orbit insertion, the spacecraft will become weightless again.

-2. The term “lunar trajectory” can be rightly substituted for “trans-lunar injection”.
+2. The term “lunar trajectory” can be substituted for “trans-lunar injection”.
 An example in practice is giving the command “begin lunar trajectory” instead of “begin TLI burn”.

 3. Since the Moon lacks a significant magnetic field, and is mostly outside Earth's protective magnetosphere, any duration of time spent on a lunar space station or on the Moon's surface will need protection against Cosmic Rays.
 Artificial magnetic fields will need to be implemented for inhabited structures on or near the Moon.
 The Apollo missions were of short duration and didn't require this protection.